Jinglemisk/coin-and-conscience/docs/specs.md

 - Day 1 → Day 2 → Day 3 → Day 4 → Day 5 → Weekend → [Repeat]
 - Travel: The player can change Regions.
 - Player can buy permanent Upgrades.
+- Restock: Player can purchase Items from a dedicated vendor to replenish their Inventory.

 ### Player Goals